|

 Mrs. Elizabeth Wirschning on January 9, 1956 was a

-passenger in an automobile in an accident
+passenger in an automobile in an accident “that evening consulted

 her own family physician, Dr. Azzara, and as a matter of fact, that